ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ## Code to Cloud updates

 ### New features
-- Introduced native executable docker image creation for cloud enabled projects by executing `bal build --native`
+- Introduced the native executable Docker image creation for cloud-enabled projects by executing the `bal build --native` command

 #### Ballerina Shell